zammad/zammad-admin-documentation/channels/microsoft365/M365errors.rst

 the tenant created in Zammad, this error message occurs.

-In this case, please check if the tenant is entered correctly in Zammad, or remove the tenant complete.
+In this case, please check if the tenant is entered correctly in Zammad, or remove the tenant completely.

 .. warning:: **Important notice:**
   Once the tenant is completely removed, all email accounts can be created in